Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Echo**: Whenever you deal elemental damage to a creature, you can choose to force all creatures within 15 feet of the target to roll a dexterity saving throw or take 2d8 thunder damage, halved on a save.
 Once this effect is used, it cannot be used again until 30 seconds pass.

-**Tempests Servant**: Whenever you deal lightning or thunder damage to a creature, they are knocked prone.
+**Tempests Servant**: Whenever you deal lightning or thunder damage to a creature, you can choose to knock them prone.

 **Haste**: The cooldowns of your runes and items are redcued by 6.